 Check registers can easily prove a check was issued and a business expense incurred.

-Destroy these records only if you decide to close the business, but keep them available until the business is no longer at risk of an IRS audit.
+However, only destroy these records if you decide to close the business.
+Keep them available until the business is no longer at risk of an IRS audit.

-Get Free Quotes on Records Storage & Retrieval Services
+Get Free Quotes on Storage & Retrieval Services

 Information governance is an ever changing field as federal and state laws require more retention and faster discovery.
 We can help you manage your hard-copy documents, and even guide you through the transition to a paperless office.